 How would you stop it?

-The best thing to do would be to overhaul the laws of of the United States on immigration.
+The best thing to do would be to overhaul the laws of the United States on immigration.

-Um I think it's a good structure that we have.
+I think it's a good structure that we have.

-I don't agree with illegal uh immigration.
+I don't agree with illegal immigration.

-I believe everybody should leave freely, everybody should be able to have a happy life.
+Everybody should be able to have a happy life.

-Um, to actually start better vetting people that are trying to come into the United States.
+To actually start better vetting people that are trying to come into the United States.

-Like an assimilation period.
+Like an assimilation period?

 Yeah, you know, obviously, just doing the work a little bit better.